 Why Pilates?

-Basically, why would you not practice Pilates?
+Why would you not practice Pilates?

 Many people come to Pilates because of injury and rehabilitation, seeking the restorative and healing effects regular practice can offer.